oracle/okafka/README.md

 ### KafkaConsumer APIs supported

-* `KafkaConsumer`: Constructor that creates a consumer that allows application to consume messages from a queue of Oracle TEQ.
+* `KafkaConsumer`: Constructor that creates a consumer that allows application to consume messages from a queue of Oracle TxEventQ.
 Internal to client, Oracle AQJMS objects will be created which will not be visible to client application.
 All variations of the KafkaConsumer constructor are supported in this version.

 * `Subscribe(java.util.Collection<String>)`: This method takes a list of topics to subscribe to.
 In this version only the first topic of the list will be subscribed to.
 An exception will be thrown if size of list is greater than one.
-This method will create a durable subscriber on Transactional Event Queue at Oracle TEQ server side with Group-Id as subscriber name.
+This method will create a durable subscriber on Transactional Event Queue at Oracle TxEventQ server side with Group-Id as subscriber name.

-* `Poll(java.time.Duration)`: Poll attempts to dequeue messages from the Oracle TEQ for the subscriber.
-It dequeues a batch of messages from the Oracle TEQ within a timeout provided as argument in poll.
+* `Poll(java.time.Duration)`: Poll attempts to dequeue messages from the Oracle TxEventQ for the subscriber.
+It dequeues a batch of messages from the Oracle TxEventQ within a timeout provided as argument in poll.
 Size of the batch depends on the parameter max.poll.records set by the Kafka client application.
-In this preview release, when poll is invoked for the first time, Oracle TEQ assigns a single available partition to this consumer.
+In this preview release, when poll is invoked for the first time, Oracle TxEventQ assigns a single available partition to this consumer.
 This assignment will stay for the lifetime of the consumer and no other partition is assigned to this consumer.
 Each poll to this consumer returns messages belonging to the partition assigned to this consumer.
 It is the responsibility of the application developer to start as many consumers as number of partitions of the queue.
 If number of consumers are less than number of partitions then messages from unassigned partitions will never be consumed.
 If number of consumers are more than number of partitions then extra consumers will not be assigned any partition and hence will not be able to consume any messages.
 No two consumer applications will consume from same partition at the same time.

 * `commitSync()`: Commit all consumed messages.
 Commit to an offset is not supported in this version.
-This call will directly call commit on database which will commit all consumed messages from Oracle TEQ. `Kafka Java Client for Oracle Transactional Event Queues` maintains only a single session for a connection.
+This call will directly call commit on database which will commit all consumed messages from Oracle TxEventQ. `Kafka Java Client for Oracle Transactional Event Queues` maintains only a single session for a connection.
 And this session is transactional, calling commit on session() either succeeds or rolls back.
 So commit is not retried in case of commit failure.

 * `commitSync(java.time.Duration)`: Commit all consumed messages.
 Commit to an offset is not supported in this preview release.
-This call will directly call commit on database which will commit all consumed messages from Oracle TEQ. `Kafka Java Client for Oracle Transactional Event Queues` maintains only a single session for a connection.
+This call will directly call commit on database which will commit all consumed messages from Oracle TxEventQ. `Kafka Java Client for Oracle Transactional Event Queues` maintains only a single session for a connection.
 And this session is transactional, calling commit on session() either succeeds or rolls back. commit is not retried in case of commit failure.

 * `commitAsync()`: This call is translated into `commitSync` internally.